boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-meta-appliance.md

 2. Extract the downloaded file (`boxgrinder-meta-VERSION-fedora-VERSION-ARCH-raw.tgz`).
 This will create the directory `boxgrinder-meta-VERSION-fedora-VERSION-ARCH-raw`.
 3. Move/copy the extracted disk to `/var/lib/libvirt/images/`.
 4. Launch `virt-manager` and start new virtual machine wizard.
-5. Enter the name and select "Import existing disk option".
+5. Enter the name and select "Import existing disk image" option.

     ![new_vm_1_screenshot][new_vm_1_screenshot]